-This course discusses contemporary political ideas and ideologies such as liberalism, conservatism, green, socialism, feminism, and religious fundamentalism.
+This course discusses contemporary political ideas and ideologies such as republicanism, liberalism, conservatism, socialism, fascism, liberation ideologies, and green ideology.
 The course explores the historical development of these ideologies as well as the significance of these ideas/ideologies for today's political issues.
-(CR- fall & spr)
+(CR-fall & spr)